 For more information on the other Epcot festivals, read through my posts on the Epcot Flower and Garden Festival, the Epcot Food and Wine Festival, and the Epcot International Festival of the Holidays.

 With the name being Festival of the Arts, you would assume that this would be the main focus of the event, and to some extent, it is.
 There are a number of seminars covering a wide variety of mediums going on over the course of the event; these include classes on animation, truffle making, floral arranging, jewelry making, and mixology.
-The seminars cost $39 per person, and seats are limited so be sure to book ahead if you think you might be interested.
+The seminars are an additional fee on top of park admission, and seats are limited so be sure to book ahead if you think you might be interested.
 To book a class, call 407-WDW-PLAY, and for a full list of the seminars available, go to the official Festival of the Arts website.
 I looked in on one of the classes taking place today, and it looked fantastic, although I wish there were just a few classes aimed more at a younger audience so the kids could get involved.

 I did think that, since the galleries were in the World Showcase, that it would have been a good opportunity to display artists or traditional artwork from those countries.
 It was nice that some of the artists were there so you could talk to them; some were even creating masterpieces as you walked by.
 I really enjoyed the interactive nature of this part of the festival.

 Let’s face it: this was really why I was there.
 Epcot’s Food and Wine Festival in the fall always used to be the only place where the portable food kiosks popped up everywhere to offer new culinary delights, and then the Flower and Garden Festival in the spring got in on the action.
-For the last couple of holiday seasons, there have also been food kiosks as part of the Holidays Around the World celebration, and I was starting to wonder if maybe Disney had kind of overdone the food kiosk thing by this point.
-I saw the menus for the Festival of the Arts when they were released last week, and I thought the food sounded amazing and more importantly, it sounded like all of the items were brand new.
+With Festival of the Holidays finishing up the festival season, there are food booths in Epcot throughout most of the year at this point, and it’s always nice for some of the food offerings to be fresh and new.

-As with any Disney special event, there was some new merchandise released, this time featuring the festival’s mascot, Figment.
+As with any Disney special event, there is some new merchandise released, this time featuring the festival’s mascot, Figment.
 I’ve always loved Figment, and I love that he’s getting some attention outside of his ride (which I’m not the biggest fan of!)
 The merchandise includes things like t-shirts (including an exclusive Annual Passholder shirt), hats, mugs, travel mugs, and bags.
-I thought all of it was cute, but I especially liked the mug, which is now at home in my kitchen!
-I also thought the Annual Passholder shirt was really cute, so if you have an annual pass, definitely ask to see the shirt.
-The only thing I think they could have added was a sweater of some sort.
-The festival is held in January and February and, even though this is Florida, there are going to be days when it gets really cold out.
-Yesterday was wet and chilly all day, and if there had been a sweater offered, I totally would have bought it.
-Hopefully in future years, this will be something they include.

 There are three shows a night (at 5.30pm, 6.45pm, and 8pm) and the performers will change over the course of the festival.
-There is also a dinner package available at a variety of Epcot restaurants, and this has reserved seating for the 8pm show only.
+There is also a dinner package available at a variety of Epcot restaurants.
 For a list of performers and more information on the dinner package, go to the official Festival of the Arts website.

-Overall, I think this festival is a great addition to Epcot, and something I would highly recommend experiencing if you visit Walt Disney World while it is going on.
+Overall, this festival is a great addition to Epcot, and something I would highly recommend experiencing if you visit Walt Disney World while it is going on.
 January and February don’t typically have a lot going on at Walt Disney World, and it’s actually really nice to be able to experience a special event while crowds are a little lower, and temperatures are mostly very comfortable.
+There was a lot for the kids to see and do, and they both really enjoyed spending time at the festival.
 I really hope this is an event Disney continues to put on long into the future.

 Did you visit the festival this year?
 Let me know how you liked it in the comments below!